home-assistant/home-assistant.io/source/_components/media_player.liveboxplaytv.markdown

 {% configuration %}
 host:
-  description: The IP or hostname of the Orange Livebox Play TV appliance.
+  description: The IP address or hostname of the Orange Livebox Play TV appliance.
   required: true
   type: string
 name: